 Sneakers are an all-time favorite, perfect for a walk around town, office wear, or a weekend hangout.
-Whereas many might love a new pair of on-trend kicks, the footwear industry has had its challenges when it comes to making ethical and sustainable sneakers.
+Whereas many might love a new pair of on-trend kicks, the footwear industry has had challenges in making ethical and sustainable sneakers.
 Many sneaker brands use virgin plastic, harmful dyes, and toxic chemicals harmful to people and the environment.

 However, some footwear brands are committed to making more sustainable sneakers, ensuring you put your best eco feet forward.

-To help you choose shoes better for the planet, we explore below a list of some of the best ethical and sustainable sneakers.
+To help you choose shoes better for the planet, we list some of the best ethical and sustainable sneakers below.

 While our traditional sneakers are durable, you’ll find many made up of synthetic materials with a negative environmental impact.
 Your traditional footwear choice carries a higher cost than the price tag, from plastic-based soles and uppers or unsustainable animal products, through glues and dyes.

 Furthermore, many sneakers made from oil-derived synthetics do not biodegrade and draw on finite (and polluting) resources, ultimately contributing to greenhouse gas emissions that cause global warming.

 Sustainable sneakers present a better option for our environment.
 You might ask - are they less durable than traditional sneakers?
 Will they break down after a few months?